Frequently Asked Questions

 A: Halation is the reflection of bright points of light off of the film base and pressure plate causing a "glow" in the strong highlights on some images.
 This is most evident when light sources are in focus in the photograph.
 Halation is a common characteristic of classic black and white photography and in some aerial photographic emulsions.

-Q: What is the shelf-life & archivability of CineStill Film processed in C-41 chemistry?
+Q: What is the shelf-life & archivability of CineStill Film?

-A: Unexposed CineStill film should be stored in the fridge and shot within 6 months or frozen.
+A: The new boxed CineStill film has a 2 year shelf life, and should be stored in the fridge and shot within 6 months of purchase to achieve optimal results.
 Exposed film should be processed promptly in C-41 chemicals to preserve latent image latitude and color fidelity.
-Processed films should remain in a cool, dark place.
-C-41 process uses some of the most archival chemicals available for photo processing today.
-There have been no scientific tests for the dye stability of ECN film cross-processed in C-41 but from our tests on film processed four years ago there is no color degradation or fogging of the magenta dye layer.
-All current productions of CineStill have expiration dates on the packaging.
-If your film does not have an expiration date it is from early production and is likely age fogged.
+All current productions of CineStill have expiration dates for two years from manufacture date on the box.
+If you have earlier productions of 800T (no retail box) or your film does not have an expiration date, it is likely age fogged.

 Q: What type of light is CineStill 800Tungsten made for?